5 effective tips and tricks on how to lose belly fat fast for women.

 When heightened, cortisol increases your appetite and up your belly fat storage.

-Not only that, when stressed, women with a larger waist are prone to produce more cortisol.
+Not only that, when stressed, but women with a larger waist are also prone to produce more cortisol.
 This undoubtedly adds to fat gain and belly fat.

 All in all, according to research, without taking care of your stress, your belly fat efforts can go all to waste (3).

 To effectively lose your stomach fat, engage in activities that’ll relieve your stress.
 Whether it’s meditation, yoga, or designated tea time, take the time for yourself in your daily life.
 More importantly, make reducing stress a priority especially when trying to lose weight.

 There are no magic diet pills to lose belly fat.

 Losing weight including belly fat takes efforts and real, consistent lifestyle changes.
 Adopting the tips and habits in this post can help your body burn up extra pounds and belly fat.